We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Many positive reviews on the Herbivore Botanicals website praise this body scrub’s quality.
 Some individuals state they use this product for their face as it is gentle and does not irritate the skin.

-Best for acne-prone skin
+Best for acne-prone skin: Cocokind Facial Repair Oil

-|Main ingredients||organic coconut oil and organic rosehip oil|
+- Main ingredients: organic coconut oil and organic rosehip oil

 Cocokind’s facial repair oil claims to help reduce dark spots and provide an even-looking complexion.
+Dark spots can be a concern for people with acne and darker skin tones.

 According to the company website, individuals should massage the oil into the affected area in the morning and evening after cleansing and toning their skin.

 Some individuals state that this oil works on oily and acne-prone skin.
-According to reviews, it helps reduce their acne scars and did not cause any breakouts.
+According to reviews, it helps reduce their acne scars and did not cause breakouts.

 Sports Research stocks this coconut oil for individuals with dry and damaged skin.
+It aims to leave the skin feeling smooth.

 The company claims the oil does not contain peanuts, tree nuts, wheat, soy, or gluten, but a person should always read the label for full allergen information.

 Additionally, this product is vegan-certified, and Sports Research claims that it does not test its products on animals.
+It also uses a cGMP-compliant facility to manufacture its products.

-|Volume||3 and 7 fl oz|
+- Volume: 3 and 7 fl oz

 Some individuals found that this coconut oil does not leave a greasy residue on the skin, and they also recommend using a small amount to moisturize the face.